Category: Mental Health

 What is Grief Counselling?

 Grief counseling is a type of therapy that helps individuals who are experiencing emotional distress following a significant loss.
 This loss may be the death of a loved one, a divorce, or the loss of a home due to a natural disaster or other unforeseen circumstances.
-The goal of grief counseling is to help individuals understand their grief reactions, develop coping strategies, facilitate acceptance and adjustment to the loss, and promote emotional regulation and well-being.
+The goal of grief counseling Toronto is to help individuals understand their grief reactions, develop coping strategies, facilitate acceptance and adjustment to the loss, and promote emotional regulation and well-being.

 The Role of a Grief Counsellor